Atienn/CART-263/P1/assets/images/README.md

 # Images folder

-This folder holds all images used in the project.
+The image here isn't used in the project itself.
+It's used as an example within the [main README](../../README.md).